amazon-ion/ion-docs/docs/symbols.md

 names, enumerations, keywords, *etc.*) out of individual documents and into a common data structure.

-A *system symbol table* is a shared table with the name `"$ion"`.
-Every version of the Ion notation maps to a specific version of the system symbol table.
+A *system symbol table* is an implicit shared symbol table.
+Every version of the Ion notation maps to a specific system symbol table.

 A *local symbol table* is for the sole use of a well-defined scope of Ion data.
 Since it does not need to be referenced from other contexts,